top of page

 England

 A poor inpatient experience spurred Sarah on to become involved in mental health research and quality improvement projects.
-She co-founded and co-led the PROMISE restraint reduction programme, significantly reducing the use of force across one mental health trust.
+She co-founded and co-led a restraint reduction programme, significantly reducing the use of force across one mental health trust.
 She was also a National Mind trustee for many years.
-Sarah initiated the NIHR-funded MINDS study https://www.nsft.nhs.uk/minds-study/ and is now the Co-Chief investigator.
-She is also the Patient and Public Involvement (PPI) lead for the pan-London Safety and Equality in Mental Health Inpatient Settings project.
-Sarah is Chair of the Coproduction Council for the Cambridge-led, MRC-funded mental health Hub (ImmunoMIND).
-As someone who has struggled with lifelong anxiety, she is also a co-applicant on a project seeking to find the mind, brain and body pathways to anxiety.
-Sarah works with various other organisations, including NICE, ARC East, and Health Innovation East, and she is a Health Foundation’s Q community member.
+Sarah initiated the National Institute for Health and Care funded MINDS study https://www.nsft.nhs.uk/minds-study/ and is currently Co-Chief Investigator.
+She is also the Patient and Public Involvement lead for the London-wide Safety and Equality in Mental Health Inpatient Settings project.
+Sarah is Chair of the Coproduction Council for the Cambridge-led, Medical Research Council-funded Mental Health Hub (ImmunoMind).
+As someone who has struggled with lifelong anxiety, she a co-applicant on a project seeking to find mind, brain and body pathways to anxiety.
+Sarah works with various other national and local organisations, including the Health Foundation, the National Institute for Health and Care Excellence and the Academy of Medical Sciences.

 Hope for the Commission: